Mrs Deborah Hussain

 Subject area: Education Studies

-I work between two programmes within the school of education.
+I work between two programmes within the Institute of Education.

 Senior Lecturer on BA (Hons) Child and Youth Studies.
 This degree is practice based and explores the 0-19 sector from an education perspective.
 The FdA Children and Young Peoples Services reflects the changes to the Children and Young Peoples workforce and is a practice based foundation degree offering a choice of pathways that will enable students to gain theoretical knowledge underpinned by practical experience of working in the Children and Young Peoples Workforce